Carry On Regardless: Plot

-Boxer Vincent later pops into the office.
-He requires four helpers to act as seconds, for his fighter Dynamite Dan.
+Boxer Vincent pops into the office.
+He requires four helpers to act as seconds for his fighter Dynamite Dan.
 When they get to the venue, Dan is terrified by his opponent, Mickey McGee, and pretends he has sprained his finger.
 The fight is off until Gabriel takes on McGee instead.
-Sam is excited over his next job.
-Due to a mix-up, he thinks he is on a secret spying mission to the Forth Bridge, (Note: Recalling Alfred Hitchcock's film of The 39 Steps.) when all that is required of him is to make up a fourth in a game of bridge.
+Sam is excited over his next job, which he thinks is a secret spying mission to the Forth Bridge, (Note: Recalling Alfred Hitchcock's film of The 39 Steps.) when all that is required of him is to make up a fourth in a game of bridge.
 Returning, Sam learns that the whole of Helping Hand has been engaged to demonstrate exhibits at the Ideal House Exhibition.
 (Note: Based on the real Ideal Home Exhibition.)
 All of the demonstrations end in calamity.
 Sam's next job is at an exclusive men's club, where no matter how hard he tries he cannot keep silent, which is a strict rule of the establishment.

-Miss Cooling decides on a new filing system, for a more streamlined operation, and job cards are put in cubby holes for each of the workers.
-The cleaner, however, eventually knocks the box down and puts the cards back all mixed up.
+Miss Cooling decides on a new filing system for a more streamlined operation, and job cards are put in cubby holes for each of the workers.
+The cleaner knocks the box down and puts the cards back out of order.
 Everyone gets someone else's assignment, with disastrous results.
 The gobbledygook man returns, and this time Francis is there to translate.
-He is their landlord and has been trying to announce that he will have to vacate the premises, because he has had a better offer.
+He is their landlord and has been trying to announce that they will have to vacate the premises, because he has had a better offer.
 Due to a show of unity by all the staff, the landlord agrees that they can stay, on the provision that they do something for him.
 His main interest is property development, and he needs a house cleared and cleaned.
 The team ends up demolishing the house.
 However, the landlord turns out to have changed his mind and decided to demolish it and replace it with a luxury block of flats, so all ends well.